Moritz-Schmidt/bevy_geo_tiles/README.md

-# Bevy Geo Tiles (WIP)
+# Bevy Geo Tiles
 Open street map (or any other slippy map / TMS tile source) integration for Bevy.

-This project is a work in progress and currently in an early alpha state.
+This project is work in progress.
 Expect breaking changes, incomplete features and bugs.

 ## Features
 - Load and display map tiles as Bevy textures